adarshaherle/jobexecutor/design.md

 -   **server.key / server.crt**: Server’s private key and CA-signed certificate.
 -   **alice.key / alice.crt**: Client’s private key and CA-signed certificate uniquely identifying the user "alice."

-Server and client configurations are set up to mutually trust certificates issued by this shared CA.

-The server certificate, key, and CA certificate must be provided via configuration flags (`--cert`, `--key`, `--ca`).

-The CLI client also loads its client certificate and CA certificate to authenticate with the server.
+Server and client configurations are set up to mutually trust certificates issued by this shared CA. The server certificate, key, and CA certificate must be provided via configuration flags (`--cert`, `--key`, `--ca`).The CLI client also loads its client certificate and CA certificate to authenticate with the server.

 ### TLS Version Policy
 TLS 1.3 is used by default for all client-server communications, delivering enhanced security and performance.
 Optionally plan to support TLS 1.2 for backward compatibility and must be explicitly enabled.